kmsmith137/ch_frb_l1/MANUAL.md

     since you may not have the AVX2 instruction set (e.g. on a laptop), and you may not want to use 16 times samples per packet on the simulator (this can lead to awkwardly small packets in subscale cases).

+##### Buffer sizes

+  - `assembled_ringbuf_nsamples` (integer, default 8192).

+    The "assembled" ring buffer sits between the assembler thread and the dedispersion threads.
+    If the dedispersion threads are running slow, then this ring buffer will start to fill up.
+    The assembled_ringbuf_nsamples parameter sets the size of the ring buffer, in time samples (i.e. milliseconds).

+    Currently, if the assembled ring buffer fills up, then the L1 server throws an exception.
+    This behavior will eventually be replaced with some recovery logic which resets the dedispersion state.

+  - `telescoping_ringbuf_nsamples` (list of integers, optional).

+    After data is processed by the assembler thread, it goes to the "telescoping" ring buffer, which saves it for later retrieval by RPC's.

+    As the name suggests, the buffer is telescoping, in the sense that data is saved at multiple levels of time downsampling.
+For example, the most recent 60 seconds of data might be saved at full time resolution (1 ms), the next 60 seconds of data might be saved at 2 ms resolution, and the next 180 seconds might be saved at 4 ms resolution.

+    The telescoping_ringbuf_nsamples field is a list of integers, which defines how many samples (i.e. milliseconds) are saved at each level of downsampling.
+The scheme described in the previous paragraph could be configured as follows:
+    ```
+    # Telescoping ring buffer configuration
+    #      60 seconds at 1 ms time resolution
+    #   +  60 seconds at 2 ms time resolution
+    #   + 180 seconds at 4 ms time resolution

+    telescoping_ringbuf_nsamples = [ 60000, 60000, 180000 ]
+    ```
+    Note that the elements of the telescoping_ringbuf_nsamples list are _non-downsampled_ sample counts, i.e. the number "180000" above corresponds to (180000 * 1 ms), not (180000 * 4 ms).

+    If the telescoping_ringbuf_nsamples field is absent (or an empty list) then the telescoping ring buffer is disabled, and the node will not save data for RPC-based retrieval.

+    An implementation detail: the telescoping_ringbuf_nsamples will be rounded up to the nearest "assembled_chunk", where the assembled_chunk size is 1024, 2048, 4096... depending on the level of downsampling.

 ##### Parameters defining L1b linkage